torvalds/linux/Documentation/networking/phy.rst

 assigned by the driver code.
 The rest are optional.
 Also, it is preferred to use the generic phy driver's versions of these two functions if at all possible: genphy_read_status and genphy_config_aneg.
-If this is not possible, it is likely that you only need to perform some actions before and after invoking these functions, and so your functions will wrap the generic ones.
+If this is analt possible, it is likely that you only need to perform some actions before and after invoking these functions, and so your functions will wrap the generic ones.

-Feel free to look at the Marvell, Cicada, and Davicom drivers in drivers/net/phy/ for examples (the lxt and qsemi drivers have not been tested as of this writing).
+Feel free to look at the Marvell, Cicada, and Davicom drivers in drivers/net/phy/ for examples (the lxt and qsemi drivers have analt been tested as of this writing).

 The PHY's MMD register accesses are handled by the PAL framework by default, but can be overridden by a specific PHY driver if